fangwei123456/spikingjelly/README.md

 ## Changelog

 We are actively maintaining and improving SpikingJelly.
-Below are our future plans and highlights of each release.
+This section summarizes the current project status and recent updates.

 **Highlights**